rschristopher/rschristopher.github.io/src/criticisms/scalability.md

-If this seems bizarre, consider that this is far more aligned with the history of money and civilization than this ~50 year experiment in global fiat we're currently experiencing.
+If this seems bizarre, consider that this is far more aligned with the history of money and civilization than our current ~50 year experiment in global fiat.

 But how many sovereigns could exist under a Bitcoin standard?